-Jefferson County has 4 public facilities that have completed construction; 2 public facilities are underway and 1 public facility is in the design phase.
-The administration activity and housing rehabilitation activities are underway.
-All drainage and clearance/demolition activities have been completed.
-Round 3 extensions are currently being finalized.
+Jefferson County has 5 public facilities that have completed construction; 2 public facilities are underway.
+The administration activity and public facilities activities are underway.

+All drainage, housing rehabilitation, and clearance/demolition activities have been completed.
+An amendment is being prepared to reallocate unspent funds.